zhouxiaopang-9675/netbox/docs/development/translations.md

 Typically, translated strings need to be updated only as part of the NetBox [release process](./release-checklist.md).

+Check the Transifex dashboard for languages that are not marked _ready for use_, being sure to click _Show all languages_ if it appears at the bottom of the list.
+Use machine translation to round out any not-ready languages.
+It's not necessary to review the machine translation immediately as the translation teams will handle that aspect; the goal at this stage is to get translations included in the Transifex pull request.

 To update translated strings, start by initiating a sync from Transifex.
 From the Transifex dashboard, navigate to Settings > Integrations > GitHub > Manage, and click the **Manual Sync** button at top right.

 ![Transifex manual sync](../media/development/transifex_sync.png)